sfshaw/SNR/README.md

 ### Nox

-Nox is a tool that makes testing a against multiple interpretters very easy.
+Nox is a tool that makes testing against multiple interpretters very easy.
 Running Nox will create virtual environments for all available and supported Python interpreters.
-MyPy and Flake8 are also run in the nox suite.
+MyPy and Flake8 are also run in the Nox suite.
+Github Actions call `nox` when running workflows.
+The configuration for nox is found in `noxfile.py`.

-    nox
+    nox                  # Run all sessions
+    nox -s test          # Run tests with the default python3 interpreter nox -s test_all      # Run tests against all available and supported interpreters nox -s test_all-3.9  # Run tests against a specific interpreter nox -s mypy          # Run MyPy from nox nox -s lint          # Run Flake8 from nox

 ## Style and Environment